 What Will It Cost You To Run This Business?

-Will You Be Able To Rent Out Your Place As Often As You Want To?
+Will You Be Able To List Your Place As Often As You Want To?

 How Much Control Do You Have As An Airbnb host?

-First, as I said, you decide when to rent, how much space to rent (a room, several rooms, the entire pad) and the nightly, weekly or monthly rate.
+First, as I said, you decide when to list, how much space to list (a room, several rooms, the entire pad) and the nightly, weekly or monthly rate.
 You also determine the house rules.
 To me, that’s sounds like a lot of control.

 What About The Neighbors?